 \paragraph{Dacorogna and Moser inversion.}

-Reconstructing particle evolution, i.e., recovering a vector field $v_t$, from an observed density evolution $t\mapsto \alpha_t$ (sometimes called ``trajectory inference'') is thus an ill-posed inverse problem.
-A simple choice is to impose that $\alpha_t v_t$ is a gradient field, thus leading to the inversion of a Laplacian (which is possible assuming boundary conditions, for instance, vanishing at infinity)
+Reconstructing particle evolution, i.e., recovering a vector field $v_t$, from an observed measure evolution $t\mapsto \alpha_t$ (sometimes called ``trajectory inference'') is thus an ill-posed inverse problem.
+A simple choice is to impose that $\alpha_t v_t$ is a gradient field, thus leading to the inversion of a Laplacian (which is possible assuming boundary conditions, for instance, vanishing at infinity):

-which was initially proposed by Dacorogna and Moser~\cite{DacorognaMoser1990}.
-A difficulty with this choice is that it is not well defined when $\alpha_t$ vanishes, and also it is not in general a gradient field, which might be desirable in some cases as we see next.
-In the following, we will consider techniques where $v_t$ is a gradient by design, it is well-defined and can be computed more efficiently without explicitly inverting a Laplacian.
+This construction was initially proposed by Dacorogna and Moser~\cite{DacorognaMoser1990}.
+A difficulty with this choice is that it is not well defined when $\alpha_t$ vanishes.
+Moreover, the resulting velocity is not in general a gradient field, a property that will be desirable in several cases below.
+In the following, we consider techniques where $v_t$ is a gradient by design, is well defined, and can be computed more efficiently without explicitly inverting a Laplacian.

 \paragraph{Least square inversion and gradient structure.} A fruitful approach is to view the reconstruction of $v_t$ from $\alpha_t$ as an inverse problem and to introduce regularization.
 A standard choice is to use a least-squares formulation, that is, to impose a quadratic prior on the recovered vector field.
 Since we are advecting probability distributions, the quadratic norm over vector fields should be weighted by the measure itself, leading to the following quadratic problem under linear constraints: